 We will be the Sponsor and Administrator and will pay the Fees and Expenses of the Transaction Parties and the Trust.
 Further, we guarantee any PCs that are backed by Reference Obligations.
 Our obligations under such guarantees are not collateralized.
 These roles and our relationships with the related sellers and servicers of mortgage loans that are Reference Obligations may give rise to conflicts of interest.
-One of the Initial Purchasers is affiliated with a specific seller and servicer of Reference Obligations and the aggregate UPB (as of the Cut-off Date) of the Reference Obligations related to such seller and servicer exceeded 1% of the Cut-off Date Balance of the Reference Pool.
-You should be aware that any of the other Initial Purchasers may be affiliated with sellers and/or servicers of Reference Obligations, but the aggregate UPB (as of the Cut-off Date) of the Reference Obligations related to any such seller and/or servicer did not exceed 1% of the Cut-off Date Balance of the Reference Pool.
+You should be aware that any of the Initial Purchasers may be affiliated with sellers and/or servicers of Reference Obligations, but the aggregate UPB (as of the Cut-off Date) of the Reference Obligations related to any such seller and/or servicer did not exceed 1% of the Cut-off Date Balance of the Reference Pool.
 See "Risk Factors - Risks Related to the Transaction Parties - The Interests of the Transaction Parties and Others May Conflict with and Be Adverse to the Interests of the Noteholders".